Zero to 180 – Three Minute Magic

 The Brothers’ story really started when Ronald, the youngest of the three, jumped out of his pram to enter a spiritual singing contest at his local church in Cincinnati, Ohio [technically, Lincoln Heights].
 Three years of age at the time, he won the competition and took home a 25 dollar War Bond.

-This Isleys article is from the Nov 1966 issue of Beat Instrumental – the one with Keith Moon on the cover
+This Isleys article is from the Nov 1966 issue of Beat Instrumental

 King Bluegrass on Washington, DC’s WAMU-FM

 In 2019 when PBS first aired the Ken Burns “Country” series, WETA, Washington, DC’s PBS affiliate, produced local country music history segments as a way to use the few remaining minutes left in the hour to feature artists and key figures that were not mentioned in the Burns documentary.
-One of those DC segments celebrated pioneering musicologist Dick Spottswood, who partnered with Gary Henderson to create the “Bluegrass Unlimited” radio show that launched on American University‘s WAMU in 1967.
+One of those “Country Music in Washington, DC” segments celebrated pioneering musicologist Dick Spottswood, who partnered with Gary Henderson to create the “Bluegrass Unlimited” radio show that launched on American University‘s WAMU in 1967.
 Spottswood would launch his own show in 1985 and be a DC radio fixture for many years (I once saw him spin 78s in the back room of a Baltimore record & bookstore – his first number was by Chick Webb, a Baltimorean by birth).
 When Spottswood’s show turned 25, his long-time radio colleague Katy Daley toasted him thusly:

 He likes to look to the past but he really has been a pioneer in many fields, including broadcasting.
 Thanks to Dick Spottswood and Gary Henderson for starting WAMU’s first ‘Bluegrass Unlimited’ radio show on Sunday, July 2, 1967.
 It’s because of their dedication to public broadcasting that listeners in the Metro Washington area are so knowledgeable about bluegrass history.”